Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/outline.md

 After learning of everything the new world allows citizens to compete past and present cybervators are freed this starts with Yahaira and the last being torey who is sent back to Helios.Suniverse in her proper time period or a future she does not recognize

 - Most Cybervators do not change the rules of the sport much if at all as the current rules is what allowed them to win the fist place.
 Some rule changes submited are modified or even rejected by the CNS if it doesn't align with it's mission to prevent conflict.

   If Max wins he will change the rules so that the two reserved positions must be for citizens.
 The CNS modifies it and states the the modiication.

   If Jax wins he will change the rules so that citizens are not allowed to compete.
 The Ai not only rejects the request it adds a new rule to require citizens to compete as Airiona has sparked this change

+  After Airiona gets freedom aren't you afraid that I will finish the job.
+Max: As long as the anger is directed towards me Of course not because I will save you again and I will do it no matter how many times it takes.
+Airiona smiles